 Ultimately, the congress will only succeed if you are willing to participate.
 We would like to thank you for the willingness to get involved in this type of new congress format.

-With purpose we decided to use special topics for our meeting and we hope you will send in your abstract to one of these.
-With regard to neuro-oncology we would like to discuss the interdisciplinary treatment modalities for spinal and cerebral metastases.
+With purpose we decided to use special topics for our meeting.
+With regard to neurooncology, we would like to discuss the interdisciplinary treatment modalities for spinal and cerebral metastases.
+But gliomas also will take a large space, based on your submitted abstracts.
 Considering the demographic development of our population and the increased admissions of patients 80+ with degenerative or traumatic spine diseases to our wards as well as to our emergency departments, we have to carefully prove our indications for surgery, knowing that conservative treatment with immobilisation is also no treatment option.

 With kindest regards

-Congress President and President of the German Neurosurgical Society
+President of the German Neurosurgical Society